 Jonathan Berman, PhD graduated with a BS in biology from the Rochester Institute of Technology, and a PhD in physiology from SUNY Buffalo.
-A postdoctoral fellow, he studies the molecular origins of hypertension using approaches spanning from whole-organism physiology to single molecule biophysics.
+He studies the molecular origins of hypertension using approaches spanning from whole-organism physiology to single molecule biophysics.
 He has a long history and interest in science activism and education, including judging science fairs, organizing campus groups as an undergraduate, giving talks on research ethics, and on cognitive biases and their effects on scientists, and MCing the unveiling of the world's largest periodic table of the elements.

 Joanna Segal-Spencer, MD, PhD is an endocrinologist and neuroscientist at the University of Michigan.
 Her scientific expertise is in behavioral endocrinology, and her research focuses on how severe medical illness can rewire the brain, leading to long-term changes in emotions and behavior.
 She has almost a decade of experience in leadership with the Endocrine Society, through which she has participated in advocacy efforts on behalf of the Society and the entire biomedical research community.